 After battling through the onslaught of foes and ferocious Skeleton Lords, you will finally face off against a mighty Ashen Lord.

 The Ashen Lord is the final boss and is tough as ever.
 The Ashen Lords have their complete set of abilities you’ve become familiar with since they first appeared.
-You will need to watch out for its Fire Boulder, Knockback, and of course, the dreaded World’s End abilities!
+You will need to watch out for its Fire Boulder, Knockback, and of course, the dreaded Roar of the Devil abilities!

-Speaking of the Worlds End, if you have been stockpiling any kegs, you’ll want to make sure they are in a safe place or use them before the Ashen Lord uses this ability.
+Speaking of the Roar of the Devil, if you have been stockpiling any kegs, you’ll want to make sure they are in a safe place or use them before the Ashen Lord uses this ability.
 The rain of fiery boulders will take out any unprotected gunpowder barrels.

 The Ashen Lords are slow, so if you haven’t done so yet, dig up any remaining Skeleton’s Order munitions while you can and use them against the Ashen Lord.